Liu Xiaobo: On Chinese and Western cultures

 In an article in The New York Review of Books, Simon Leys wrote that Liu Xiaobo's perception of the West and its relationship to a modernizing China evolved during his travels in the United States and Europe in the 1980s.

-During a visit to the Metropolitan Museum in New York City, he experienced a sort of epiphany that crystallized the turmoil of his latest self-questioning: he realized the shallowness of his own learning in the light of the fabulous riches of the diverse civilizations of the past, and simultaneously perceived the inadequacy of contemporary Western answers to mankind’s modern predicament.
+During a visit to the Metropolitan Museum in New York City, he experienced a sort of epiphany that crystallized the turmoil of his latest self-questioning: he realized the shallowness of his own learning in the light of the fabulous riches of the diverse civilizations of the past, and simultaneously perceived the inadequacy of contemporary Western answers to mankind's modern predicament.
 His own dream that Westernization could be used to reform China suddenly appeared to him as pathetic as the attitude of 'a paraplegic laughing at a quadriplegic', he confessed at the time:

-My tendency to idealize Western civilization arises from my nationalistic desire to use the West in order to reform China.
-But this has led me to overlook the flaws of Western culture ...
-I have been obsequious toward Western civilization, exaggerating its merits, and at the same time exaggerating my own merits.
-I have viewed the West as if it were not only the salvation of China but also the natural and ultimate destination of all humanity.
-Moreover I have used this delusional idealism to assign myself the role of savior ...
-I now realize that Western civilization, while it can be useful in reforming China in its present stage, cannot save humanity in an overall sense.
-If we stand back from Western civilization for a moment, we can see that it possesses all the flaws of humanity in general ...
-If I, as a person who has lived under China's autocratic system for more than thirty years, want to reflect on the fate of humanity or how to be an authentic person, I have no choice but to carry out two critiques simultaneously.